PeppeL-G/course-material/src/courses/android-development/laboratory-work.md

 * Windows Defender
 * Windows File Indexing

-Nowadays Android Studio might install exceptions to these programs, improving the build performance, but if Android Studio is slow, you might want to investigate this.
+Nowadays Android Studio might install exceptions to these programs automatically when you install Android Studio, improving the build performance, but if Android Studio is slow, you might want to investigate this.

 ::: tip For Windows users
 You can often find out what's slowing down Android Studio by using the [Task Manager](https://www.howtogeek.com/108742/how-to-use-the-new-task-manager-in-windows-8/) to find the process that allocates much of your computer resources when Android Studio is slow, and then try to configure it to ignore Android Studio's folders.
 For example, see [configure Windows Defender and Windows File Indexing to ignore Android Studio folders](https://stackoverflow.com/a/49336163/2104665).